ales-tsurko/athenaCL/README.md

-## IIIb. athenaCL VIA COMMAND LINE INTERFACE (CLI)
+## IIIb. athenaCL VIA COMMAND LINE INTERFACE

 installing:

 1. place athenaCL directory wherever you like
 2. enter the athenaCL directory
 3. `python setup.py`

 or, to install the "athenacl" launcher and the athenaCL man page:

 3. `python setup.py tool`

 or, to perform a distutils installation

 3. `python setup.py install`

 launching from the command line interface:

 4. `python athenacl.py`

 launching with the athenaCL tool:

 4. `/usr/local/bin/athenacl`

 launching with the athenaCL tool and `/usr/local/bin` in `PATH`:

 4. `athenacl`